aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 This will be used for all of the organization users to access the AWS environment.
 1. Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.

 2. Configure these required IAM Permission Sets.
-(TODO: specify the permissions in table)
     - Deployment Region: region where IDC instance is deployed
     - CloudFormation script: "lz-iam-idc-permissionsets.json"
     - StackName: "lz-iam-idc-permissionsets"